parallelvirtualcluster/docs/docs/architecture/georedundancy.md

 ### VM Automirrors

 The VM automirror subsystem must be used for proper automatic redundancy on any single-instance VMs within the cluster.
-A "primary" side must be selected to run the service normally, while a "secondary" site receives regular mirror snapshots to update its local copy.
+A "primary" side must be selected to run the service normally, while a "secondary" site receives regular mirror snapshots to update its local copy and be ready for promotion should this be necessary.
+Note that controlled cutovers (for e.g. maintenance events) do not present issues aside from brief VM downtime, as a final snapshot is sent during these operations.

 The automirror schedule is very important to define here.
 Since automirrors are point-in-time snapshots, only data at the last sent snapshot will be available on the secondary cluster.
 Thus, extremely frequent automirrors, on the order of hours or even minutes, are recommended.
 In addition note that automirrors are run on a fixed schedule for all VMs in the cluster; it is not possible to designate some VMs to run more frequently at this time.